 7. Copenhagen, Denmark

-Copenhagen is an enchanting destination and a regular contender for the world’s best city to live in.
+Copenhagen is an enchanting destination and was voted the world’s best city to live in in 2025.
 September walks a fine line weather-wise, with temperatures dropping to around 55℉, but the days are still long and bright.
 It’s the perfect time to up your step and pedal count.
-There are few places in the world as bicycle friendly.
+Few places in the world are as bicycle-friendly.

 Head to Tivoli Gardens and brave the creaking (and newer) fairground rides.
 Evening concerts accompanied by ice creams are a must.
 For something truly memorable, take in the ballet at the Pantomime Theatre and go crazy with dinner at otherworldly Alchemist, one of the world’s best restaurants.
 Book way, way in advance.